 - 4. Visit a web site

 - 5. Get an image upload page

 - 6. Ask the IDP for a subcredential

 - 7. Receive the subcredential

-- 8. Use the subcredential to log in to a CA
+- Use the subcredential to log in to a CA; it validates the subcredential and stores the deanonymization string

 - 9. Obtain an X.509 certificate